The Department of Athletics coordinates with the Office of Student Scholarships and Aid (OSSA) to allocate and administer athletic scholarships

 Summer grant-in-aid will not disburse until the drop/add period has ended, approximately the fourth day of the summer term.
 Grant-in-aid will be applied to the student-athlete’s ConnectCarolina account in accordance with institutional financial aid policy.

 Advance Academic Programs and Study Abroad Programs summer grant-in-aid may be applied to advance academic programs (e.g., nursing, pharmacy, and business school) and study abroad programs that count toward the student-athlete’s degree requirements.
 Student-athletes must obtain permission from their head coach, academic counselor, and sport supervisor in advance of enrolling in the desired program.
 If approved, grant-in-aid may only cover up to tuition, fees, room, board and a book scholarship.
-Application fees, flights, personal expenses are the student-athlete’s responsibility.
+Application fees, flights, and personal expenses are the student-athlete’s responsibility.

-Non-credit courses or summer programs grant-in-aid does not cover non-credited courses or programs (e.g., GRE preparation courses).
+Grant-in-aid does not cover non-credited courses or programs (e.g., GRE preparation courses).
 Student-athletes interested in non-credited courses or programs should consult with their ASPSA counselor.
 Student-athletes needing financial assistance for these courses or programs may apply for funding through the Student-Athlete Fund (SAF).

 3.7 Former Student-Athletes Returning to Earn Their Degrees

 UNC can provide athletics aid to former student-athletes who have exhausted eligibility or who have left the University and decide to return to earn their degree.
 Students must apply for readmission to the University.
 In most cases, UNC (The Office of Undergraduate Admissions, the Department of Athletics and the coaches) encourages student-athletes to return and complete their degrees.
-This process has been codified by the Complete Carolina initiative (see Process 19.4).
+This process has been codified by the Complete Carolina initiative (see.

 3.8 Fueling Stations, Meals and Training Table